TrueConf Group Capabilities

 Setting a public address (WAN) for NAT traversal

-Displaying a presentation on the screen when connecting a source via HDMI
+Displaying a presentation on the screen when an HDMI source is connected.

-Output the sound from an HDMI-connected presentation to the speakers simultaneously with the sound from remote conference participants.
+Output the sound from an HDMI-connected presentation to the speakers simultaneously with the remote conference participants' audio.

-Transmitting the audio from an HDMI-connected presentation simultaneously with the microphone audio
+Simultaneous audio transmission from an HDMI-connected presentation and a microphone

-Automatic presentation sharing in a video conferencing session when a source is connected
+Automatic presentation sharing in a video conferencing session upon source connection

-View and share presentations from graphic files stored on the built-in SSD.
+Viewing and sharing presentations from graphic files stored on the built-in SSD

 Viewing and sharing a presentation from graphic files on a connected USB drive (file systems FAT32, NTFS, extfs)

-Viewing and sharing presentations from video sources such as HDMI, USB, NDI, RTSP, and VNC.
+View and share presentations from video sources such as HDMI, USB, NDI, RTSP, VNC.

-Viewing and sharing content from multipage PDF documents with page turning, scaling, zooming, and panning capabilities.
+Viewing and sharing content from multipage PDF documents with page flipping, zooming, enlarging, and panning

 Viewing and streaming video content in MKV, MP4, TS formats up to 10 GB in size